 “Can’t you see?” her friend shouted.
 “He’s the one you need protection from!”

 But she continued to turn a blind eye.
-Until, one day, she witnessed the most brutal attack on her children yet, in a city that until then had only held happy memories of visits to Disney World.
+Until, one day, she witnessed the most brutal attack on her children yet, in a city that until then had only held happy memories of family vacations.

 She finally confronted him.
 “This has gone too far!
 I don’t want you anywhere near me or my children ever again!”